Guide Article

 Nevada Housing Division Programs:

-The Nevada Housing Division (NHD) runs several statewide homeownership streams — competitive 30-year fixed-rate first mortgages plus down payment assistance — through certified lenders.
-Programs include the Home Is Possible (HIP) family of products, the Home First program for first-time buyers, and targeted help for essential workers under the Worker Advantage initiative.
-Always confirm current rates, income/purchase limits, and reservation status with an NHD-approved lender or at housing.nv.gov/homeownership and the Home Is Possible site below.
+The Nevada Housing Division (NHD) runs several statewide homeownership streams — competitive 30-year fixed-rate first mortgages paired with down payment assistance — through certified lenders.
+Common offerings include the Home Is Possible (HIP) family, the Home First stream for first-time buyers, and targeted help for eligible essential workers under the Worker Advantage initiative.
+Always confirm current rates, income/purchase limits, and reservation status with an NHD-approved lender or at the links below.

 Nevada First-Time Homebuyer Mortgage Programs:

-Eligibility: Varies by program — many NHD products treat a first-time buyer as someone who hasn’t owned a primary residence in the last 3 years (some products waive that rule for targeted areas or essential-worker streams).
+Eligibility: Varies by product — many NHD streams treat a first-time buyer as someone who has not owned a primary residence in the last 3 years (some streams waive the rule for targeted areas or essential-worker tracks).

-Offerings: 30-year fixed-rate mortgages (conventional, FHA, VA, USDA-capable through participating lenders) paired with DPA or grants for qualifying buyers.
+Offerings: 30-year fixed-rate mortgages (conventional or government-backed through participating lenders) paired with DPA or second-mortgage assistance for qualifying buyers.

 Requirements:

-• Income: program- and county-specific limits (some essential-worker/attainable streams allow up to 150% AMI; consult the NHD income/purchase limit tables).
-See NHD program pages for county tables.
+• Income: program- and county-specific limits (some essential-worker/attainable streams allow up to 150% AMI).
+See program pages for county tables.

-• Credit score: commonly 640+ for many NHD first-time products (manufactured-home and some loan streams may require higher scores).
+• Credit score: commonly 640+ for many NHD products (manufactured-home streams may require higher scores).
 Verify with the lender for the exact product.

 • Debt-to-income: commonly ≤45% (some loans allow up to ~50% with compensating factors).
 Underwriting varies by loan type (FHA, VA, conventional).

-• Homebuyer education: required for many NHD and partner programs — available free through NHD-approved providers.
+• Homebuyer education: required for many NHD and partner programs — available through NHD-approved providers.

 Down Payment Assistance (DPA) Options (state programs):

-Home Is Possible (HIP): Program materials and lender handouts show DPA options commonly in the 3–4% range of the loan amount for eligible first-time buyers (program streams and the net DPA to the borrower can vary by lender/product).
-See the NHD lender handout for details and lender certification. housing.nv.gov and Home Is Possible are the best sources.
+Home Is Possible (HIP): NHD materials and lender handouts commonly show DPA options up to about 3–4% of the loan amount for eligible buyers (net assistance can vary by lender/product).
+Check the lender handout and your lender for the exact net DPA that will be reserved.
+See the NHD homeownership page and the HIP lender handout for details: housing.nv.gov/homeownership and HIP lender handout.

-Home First (first-time buyers): A targeted first-time homebuyer offering that lists a $15,000 down payment assistance benefit (forgivable after the program occupancy period on qualifying terms) and specific purchase-price limits — confirm current caps and whether closing costs are covered on the program page.
-Home First program.
+Home First (first-time buyers): Program pages list a $15,000 down payment assistance benefit (often forgivable after the program occupancy period on qualifying terms).
+Availability and reservation rules can change quickly — confirm live status with a certified lender or the program page.
+See the Home First details at Home First program.

 Other state / rural options:

-Nevada Rural Housing (NRH) runs statewide/rural programs (Launchpad, Rural Rocks etc.) that frequently offer either a percent-based DPA (e.g., ~4%) or fixed-dollar assistance (examples include $20,000 streams).
-Terms depend on county purchase-price and income limits.
-See Nevada Rural Housing for program maps and county limits.
+Nevada Rural Housing (NRH) operates rural and statewide streams (Launchpad, Rural Rocks $20K, Home At Last) that frequently offer percent-based DPA (e.g., ~2–4%) or fixed-dollar assistance (examples include $20,000 streams).
+Terms depend on county purchase-price and income limits; verify county maps and lender lists at Nevada Rural Housing and the NRH program-rate pages.

 Local Programs (Examples):

 City and county HOME funds, local housing authorities, and nonprofit partners operate additional deferred or forgivable assistance.
-Funding is limited and cycles fast — contact the local administering office or nonprofit for the latest availability.
+Funding cycles fast — contact the local administering office or nonprofit for the latest availability.

 Las Vegas / Clark County

 Many municipal or HOME-funded programs (and nonprofit partners) in Clark County offer deferred or forgivable DPA in the low five-figures; amounts and income thresholds change by award cycle.
-For city-run HOME guidance see the City of Las Vegas HOME Policy & Procedures and Clark County community resources.
-City of Las Vegas HOME policy and the NHD contact list for county partners at NHD Homebuyers Assistance contacts.
+For city-run HOME guidance see the City of Las Vegas HOME Policy & Procedures and NHD partner contacts: City of Las Vegas HOME policy and NHD homebuyer assistance contacts.

 Reno / Washoe County

 Reno-area assistance is often administered through regional partners and HOME funds; local nonprofit partners and Washoe/City housing offices maintain current offerings.
-For rural and regional streams, see Nevada Rural Housing and city/county housing contacts.
-Nevada Rural Housing.
+For rural and regional streams see Nevada Rural Housing: nvrural.org.

 Carson City